steve12345585/SnipeOffice/scaddins/README.md

-# Extra Functions for LibreOffice Calc
+# Extra Functions for SnipeOffice Calc

 These provide UNO components that implement more exotic LibreOffice Calc functions.
 If you want to do the same, here can be a good place to